gen-ass/armstrong-numbers/README.md

 ```
 # More

-If you want find out more about this topic you read om wikipedia the "founder" and the MIT problem statement on there site
+If this spur the curious juices on you can find out more about this topic you read on deimel.org and the MIT problem statement on their site

 * Mit course(http://www.cs.mtu.edu/~shene/COURSES/cs201/NOTES/chap04/arms.html)
 * More about the armstrong numbers (http://blog.deimel.org/2010/05/mystery-solved.html)